-1.4.1 RS45C Product Description
+1.4.1 RS47X Product Description

-The TOE consists of the hardware shown in Figure 1-2, along with IC Dedicated Test Software, some embedded software, and reference and guidance documents.
+The TOE consists of the hardware shown in Figure 1-2, along with IC Dedicated Test Software, and reference and guidance documents.
 IC Dedicated Test Software is used in IC production only, and is not available to users.